The Recovery Timeline

 You start feeling better long before you finish the race.
 At six months, colors return.
 You find jokes funny again.
 Music moves you.
 You stop enduring and start participating.

 Some of us wore suits to our rock bottoms.
-Some of us were still leading meetings, sending invoices, saying “I’m fine, just tired.”
+Some of us collapsed loudly.
+Some of us collapsed on mute.
+It doesn’t matter.

 References